gradus/coffeecup/README.md

 ## _why?

 - **One language to rule them all**.
 JavaScript is everywhere, thus so is CoffeeScript.
 Servers, browsers, even databases.
-If extending this to rendering logic and UI structure (server and client side) is desirable to you, CoffeeKup is your friend.
+If extending this to rendering logic and UI structure (server and client side) is desirable to you, CoffeeCup is your friend.

 - **More specifically, one _outstanding_ language**.
 CoffeeScript is one hell of a clean, expressive, flexible and powerful language.
 It's hard to find such combination, especially if you need it to run in the browser too.